InfluxGraph/influxgraph/README.rst

 Memcached can be used to cache InfluxDB data so the `Graphite-API` can avoid querying the DB if it does not have to.

-TTL configuration for memcache as shown in `Full Configuration Example`_ is only for `/metrics/find` endpoint with `/render` endpoint TTL being set to the group by interval used.
+TTL configuration for memcache as shown in `Full Configuration Example`_ is only for InfluxDB series list with data query TTL set to the grouping interval used.

 For example, for a query spanning twenty-four hours, a group by interval of one minute is used by default.
 TTL for memcache is set to one minute for that query.